Skip to main content

 This was one of the rare days in my road trip where I am not driving to a new place.
 We have the full day to explore Acadia and come back to our cottage.
 Not having to pack and then unpack feels good.
 Also, no recharging sessions for the Tesla needed today.

 The weather forecast calls for rain after 8pm today, continuing into tomorrow.
-So, the plan is plan to maximize our time in the park.
+So, the plan is to maximize our time in the park.
 Had our own breakfast in the cottage, saving time not going to a restaurant.
-Packed our lunch sandwiches and set out for a day of hiking.
+Packed our lunch sandwiches and set out for a full day of hiking in Acadia.

 The first goal was the Beehive Loop Trail, which is not very long, but difficult because of an almost vertical climb up a steep cliff.
 There are metal support rails and steps at various places to help go up.
 Lots of scrambling up large rocks.